Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 -   As a user, I want to be able to erase all the completed tasks easily
 -   As a user, I want to be able to erase all the tasks when a project is finished
 -   As a user, I want to see a contact page in case of any help needed
--   As a user, I want to be able to sign out removing login session
+-   As a user, I want to be able to sign out removing the login session

 ### Wireframes